qwell/disorder-in-the-court/README.md

 ### Brevard County, Florida

-Document URLs contain a version of the document ID that is encrypted using a method that includes an expiry mechanism.
-Although every docket entry displays the associated document ID, the encrypted form -- which is required to view documents -- is only provided for documents that the user has access to.
-This would be a great method that enables sharing of documents for a limited time, but for one fatal flaw.
+Document URLs contained a version of the document ID that is encrypted using a method that includes an expiry mechanism.
+Although every docket entry displayed the associated document ID, the encrypted form -- which was required to view documents -- was only provided for documents that the user had access to.
+This would have been a great method that enables sharing of documents for a limited time, but for one fatal flaw.

-Along with the encrypted document ID, the URLs also contain the query parameters `theIV=` and `theKey=`, which an astute observer might recognize as AES.
-Using the IV and key from the URL, an attacker can encrypt a document ID and use it to view a restricted document.
-Additionally, URLs include the parameter `isRedacted=` which, as the name suggests, accepts the encrypted form of the strings "Yes" or "No" to view unredacted copies of documents.
+Along with the encrypted document ID, the URLs also contained the query parameters `theIV=` and `theKey=`, which an astute observer might recognize as AES.
+Using the IV and key from the URL, an attacker was able to encrypt a document ID and use it to view a restricted document.
+Additionally, URLs included the parameter `isRedacted=` which, as the name suggests, accepted the encrypted form of the strings "Yes" or "No" to view unredacted copies of documents.

 ### Hillsborough County, Florida